mild-blue/txmatching/README.md

 This runs postgres database in docker that has already some data inside.

 ### Run the app
- run `make run`.
+ Simply run `make run`.
 This should start the app at localhost:8080.
 To log in use credentials `admin@example.com` and password `admin`

 ## Swagger